Top Attractions in Poland

-Ready to descent 140 meters underground and explore breathtaking chambers with statues made of salt?
+Ready to descent 140 meters underground and explore breath-taking chambers with statues made of salt?
 Start your half-day tour at your hotel in Krakow, where your friendly English-speaking driver will meet you.
 You will drive to Wieliczka Salt Mine in a comfortable vehicle.
 At the beginning of your tour, you will get familiar with safety regulations in the mine and then you will begin your journey through salt corridors more than 140 meters underground.
+Explore remarkable chambers and beautifully decorated chapels hand-carved by local miners.
+At the end of the route, you can also visit the souvenir shop and snack bar.
+From here, return to the surface by the high-speed lift.

 Sailing the famous river, you'll get a completely different perspective on landmarks like Wawel Royal Castle, Most Dębnicki, the Monastery of the Norbertine Sisters, Grunwald Bridge, and more.
 With no rush and no crowds, it's an hour of peace and quiet on your busy sightseeing agenda.
 One of our most relaxing tours in Poland!